ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ## File storage profiles overview
 {: #file-storage-profile-overview}

-When you [create a file share](/docs/vpc?topic=vpc-file-storage-create) in your availability zone, you select share size and IOPS performance based on a file storage profile.
-All new file shares are created based on the high performance, [dp2](#dp2-profile) profile.
+When you [create a file share](/docs/vpc?topic=vpc-file-storage-create), you select the share size and IOPS performance that is available, based on a file storage profile.
+All new file shares are created based on the high-performance [dp2](#dp2-profile) profile.

 File shares that were created during the beta and limited availability phases with either the [IOPS tier](#fs-tiers) profiles or [custom IOPS](#fs-custom) profiles can continue to operate based on these profiles.
 You can also update these file shares to use the `dp2` profile or switch to another previous generation profile.
 However, you cannot use the previous profiles when you create a file share, and only the file shares with the `dp2` profile can use the new security features.